hibachouchou/AWS-Small-Projects/The Cloud Resume Challenge/README.md

 #### ⚫ DNS
 Pointed a custom **DNS domain name** to the CloudFront distribution. ✅
 #### ⚫ JavaScript
-Added a visitor counter to the resume webpage.
+Added a visitor counter to the resume webpage.✅
 #### ⚫ Database
 Used **Amazon DynamoDB** to store and retrieve the visitor count. ✅
 #### ⚫ API